 In November 2014, I helped found Colorado State University’s ACM-W chapter.
 In addition, I participated in events for the local Women who Code organization.
 I hope to continue to promote and support women in Computer Science and STEM by engaging in outreach in the future.

 I am originally from the Tri-Cities, located in the heart of a shrub-steppe region in southeastern Washington State known for its 300 days of sunshine and burgeoning vineyards (26 local wineries to date).
 In 2008, I moved to Montana–home of the howling snowstorms–to pursue my undergraduate degree.
 This must have awakened a previously unknown craving for mountains since I eventually relocated to Colorado for graduate school in 2013.
-Not content with my gradual southeast migration, I recently moved to Gainesville, Florida to enroll in the Human-Centered Computing program at the University of Florida as a Ph.D. student.
+Not content with my gradual southeast migration, I recently moved to Florida to enroll in the Human-Centered Computing program at the University of Florida as a Ph.D. student.
 I’ve finally begun to return to the north with a recent move to New York City.

-I am currently learning to play roller derby with the Gainesville Roller Rebels!
+I spent my free time in Florida learning to play roller derby with the Gainesville Roller Rebels.
 I still have a lot to learn, but I am slowly and steadily improving.
 In the rest of my free time, I enjoy crafts and baking, as well as building and refinishing furniture.